+Is a criminal defense lawyer in Houston telling you that Class B Misdemeanor in Texas isn’t a big deal?
 Anyone who’s either been personally or indirectly involved with the criminal justice system—aka “caught in the system”—knows that a felony charge is major bad news.
 The bail is higher, the potential consequences are more severe and the damage to your personal reputation may be almost irreparable.
-A misdemeanor on the other hand?
+But a misdemeanor in Texas?
 You just pay a fine, do your community service and then life goes on… right?

 Not so fast.

 Depending on the specific charge and/or your legal background, even being accused of a misdemeanor offense in Texas such as criminal mischief can strip you of some key rights.
 Before you dismiss your misdemeanor offense as “no big deal,” make sure you understand what’s at stake and know how to defend your freedoms should you find yourself in a bad situation.